 What has been your biggest business struggle as an entrepreneur?

 National marketing for My Good Nanny.
 We have grown via word of mouth which is great, but we could do wonders if we were on a national scale.
 Investing in the right marketing strategy has always been a challenge for me because I don’t have excess funds lying around.
-Marketing is our big focus for 2012 & 2013.
-I have an upcoming book coming out called, 50 Parent Commandments.
-It is a very insightful book that will help families, the 50 Parent Commandments will be out later this year.
+Marketing is our big focus for the new year.
+I have a book called, 50 Parent Commandments.
+It is a very insightful book that will help families learn the essentials of hiring a good nanny.

 What advice would you give to a new entrepreneur?